SeTov/project-lvl1-s500/README.markdown

-# Project Brain Games 13 may - 13 june
+# Project Brain Games.
+Level - 1

 Welcome to this repository specially created for stydying of **profession PHP programmer** on Hexlet.